Bitmesh-AS/azurepipelines/README.md

 docker-compose build --build-arg configuration="docker"

-Add configuration for "docker".
-In angular app add in "environment.docker.ts".
-For react add ".env.local" for docker config.
+In angular app add envinment speciffic config to "environment.docker.ts" for docker environment.
+For react add ".env.local" for docker environment.

 ## Bitmesh
 Bitmesh AS is building services and applications for PropTech.
 With our own framework we focus on IoT centric application development.